tari-labs/tari-university/src/protocols/mimblewimble-mp-bp-utxo/MainReport.md

 parties must always be included in all sharing communication, even if they are offline.
 They can then receive those messages when they become available again.

 - The spend is aborted if any verification step does not complete successfully.
-To commence again the parties have to cancel all unused shards, calculate new shards for the remainder and start again.
-For this all parties need to be present.
+To recommence, the parties have to cancel all unused shards, calculate new shards for the remainder and start again.
+For this, all parties need to be present.

 - No party may play the role of an absent party twice in a row.
 If Alice is absent, which usually happens, Bob and Carol